 Hollow Empire – Serialized Dark Fantasy is all I’ll say about this one until it is out.
-This one is done, I’m just in the process of getting a final proof-reader edit on it.
+This one is done, I’m just in the process of hiring some proofreading Australia experts to make edit or two on it.
 This process has slowed due to some recent life developments, but I’m hoping (and I’m sure my co-writer hopes as well) to have this one all wrapped up in the next month or so.

 Gilded Age – My Steampunk creator-owned comic series through Terminus Media.
 Issue 2 is set to have final inks and colors begin any day now, and in the meantime I have final edits on issue 3’s script.

 Entropy – A post-apocalyptic comic series set at the Ends of the Universe.
 Co-written with Robert Jeffrey II (see below for more on him), we merely wait for the artist to be unleashed upon this project.